Carney: 6 Ways a Biden Democrat Run Economy Would Hurt Suburban America

 3. Your wages will go down as manufacturing continues to be outsourced to China.

-Biden now claims he will stand up to China but he has no plan for preserving American jobs in the face of China’s predatory mercantilism.
+Biden now claims he will stand up to China, but he has no plan for preserving American jobs in the face of China’s predatory mercantilism.
 He has criticized Trump’s tariffs, which helped rescue America’s steel and aluminum industries and are forcing China to negotiate with U.S. trade officials, but offered nothing to replace them.

 Tough talk will not cut when it comes to China.
 Action is all that counts.
 And Biden’s decades in the U.S. Senate and 8 years in the Obama administration have created a long record of doing nothing at all to protect American jobs from China.